-Dagala Thousand Lakes Trek is an exclusive trek in the unspoiled Land of Dragon, Bhutan, offering vistas of many lakes and mountains.
-This 8-day Dagala Bhutan trek not just offers tranquility amidst the natural landscape but opens up to ancient monasteries and temples giving light to the Buddhist culture.
+Dagala Thousand Lakes Trek is an exclusive trek in the unspoiled Land of Dragon, Bhutan, offering many lakes and mountain vistas.
+This 8-day Dagala Bhutan trek not just offers tranquility amidst the natural landscape but opens up to ancient monasteries and temples, giving light to the Buddhist culture.
 While there aren't 1000s of lakes in the trek as the name suggests, it has come metaphorically from all the mythical stories of how the place once consisted of thousands of lakes.
 The high mountain lakes like Utsho Tsho, Relitsho, Setsho, Hentsho, and Jagetsho lakes at Labatama are enough to entice you.

 During most of the seasons on this trek, you will get the mountains, hills, and lakes all to yourself as the trail has very few or no tourists.
-You reach altitudes above 4,000m/13,123ft and might have to catch your breath once a while as you take sharp and steep descend and ascends.
-All in all, the entire experience of visiting the pristine nature that the Bhutanese so dearly wish to preserve is a humbling experience.
+You reach altitudes above 4,000m/13,123ft and might have to catch your breath once a while as you take a sharp and steep descend and ascends.
+The entire experience of visiting the pristine nature that the Bhutanese so dearly wish to preserve is a humbling experience.

 |Day 1||Arrival at Paro|

 |Day 2||Hike to Tiger's Nest Monastery hike and transfer to Thimphu – 5 km, 4 to 5 hours|

 |Day 3||Trek from Genekha to Gur (3290m/10,793ft) – 7 km, 5 hours|

 |Day 4||Trek from Gur to Labatama (4,300m/14,107ft) – 12 km, 6 hours|